dankamongmen/notcurses/USAGE.md

 struct ncplane* ncplane_parent(struct ncplane* n);
 const struct ncplane* ncplane_parent_const(const struct ncplane* n);

+// Set the plane's name, replacing any current name. int ncplane_set_name(struct ncplane* n, const char* name);

+// Return a heap-allocated copy of the plane's name, or NULL if it has none. char* ncplane_name(const struct ncplane* n);

 // Duplicate an existing ncplane.
 The new plane will have the same geometry,
 // will duplicate all content, and will start with the same rendering state. struct ncplane* ncplane_dup(struct ncplane* n, void* opaque);